What is Emsam and how is it used?

 Approximately 10% and 2% of a radiolabeled dose applied dermally, as a DMSO solution, was recovered in urine and feces respectively, with at least 63% of the dose remaining unabsorbed.
 The remaining 25% of the dose was unaccounted for.
 Urinary excretion of unchanged selegiline accounted for 0.1% of the applied dose with the remainder of the dose recovered in urine being metabolites.

-Age: EMSAM should not be used in patients less than 18 years of age [see Use in Specific Populations].
+EMSAM should not be used in patients less than 18 years of age [see Use In Specific Populations].

 Stratification of exposure data following treatment with EMSAM indicated that pre-dose (trough) selegiline plasma concentrations at steady state appeared higher (p = 0.12) in children aged < 12 years old, compared to adolescents aged ≥ 12 years as shown in Table 6.